Fund Formation and Investment ManagementPDF

 Because we understand that an investment firm is a business itself with its own unique issues, our work extends far beyond fundraising and investing to also include assisting our clients with their internal governance, regulatory affairs and financial arrangements.

-Our clients include Azalea Capital, Beacon Partners, Capitala Investment Advisors, Chapter IV Investors, Double Time Capital, Eton Advisors, Excelerate Health Ventures, Fidus Capital, IDEA Fund Partners, Investure, Kian Capital, MMJ Partners (f/k/a Parish Capital Advisors), Pamlico Capital, Rex Health Ventures, RLJ Credit Opportunity Fund, Treasurer of the State of North Carolina, Ulysses Management, UNC Management Company and University of Virginia Investment Management Company.
+Our clients include Azalea Capital, Beacon Partners, Capitala Investment Advisors, Chapter IV Investors, Double Time Capital, Eton Advisors, Excelerate Health Ventures, Fidus Capital, IDEA Fund Partners, Investure, Kian Capital, MMJ Partners (f/k/a Parish Capital Advisors), Pamlico Capital, Rex Health Ventures, RLJ Credit Opportunity Fund, Treasurer of the State of North Carolina, Ulysses Management, UNC Management Co. and University of Virginia Investment Management Co.

 Honors & Awards

-Represented a fund manager in the formation of a middle market buyout fund with over $900 million in investor commitments, and represented the same manager in the earlier formation of three private equity funds with aggregate commitments of approximately $2.1 billion.
+Represented a fund manager in the formation of a middle market buyout fund with more than $900 million in investor commitments, and represented the same manager in the earlier formation of three private equity funds with aggregate commitments of approximately $2.1 billion.

-Assisted an outsourced investment office services firm with the formation of a multiseries investment vehicle for its clients with over $1 billion of commitments to its initial series.
+Assisted an outsourced investment office services firm with the formation of a multiseries investment vehicle for its clients with more than $1 billion of commitments to its initial series.

 Represented a fund of funds manager with approximately $2 billion of assets under management in the sale of its business to a global private equity manager.